 Hamilton, New Zealand’s North Island

 Since the beginning of my trip on November 7th in Cape Reinga, I’ve hiked precisely 758 kilometers.
 During those three weeks, I’ve begun to appreciate the incredible variety of terrain New Zealand has to offer.
 In just a few minutes you can jump from endless beaches along the blue and grey ocean to muddy, green forests.
 I also discovered road walking due to the trail construction itself and some closed areas along the trail caused by a tree disease.
-My alpine body wasn’t used to the pavement at first, but soon enough I saw myself as a new Forest Gump, except that my beard is not long enough yet and nobody was running behind me while I strolled the open road.
+My alpine body wasn’t used to the pavement at first, but soon enough I saw myself as a new Forrest Gump, except that my beard is not long enough yet and nobody was running behind me while I strolled the open road.

 Nevertheless, you can imagine that my whole body has been put to test, and my feet even more.
 So here are a few tips I’d like to share with you on choosing your footwear for a long hike.